 A Business Case Analysis (BCA) is a persuasive and compelling argument advocating a course of action to achieve one or more business objectives.
-A well-constructed business case presents a definite point of view and should prove to the decision maker that the recommended action is the best option.
+A well-constructed business case presents a definite point of view and should prove to the decision-maker that the recommended action is the best option.

-A BCA application of Earn Value Management (EVM) in a situation normally excluded from application.
+A BCA application of Earn Value Management (EVM) in a situation normally excluded from the application.
 A BCA is conducted to analyze the application of EVM to a contract that would normally be excluded from EVM application per DoD policy, primarily Firm Fixed Price (FFP) contracts or Cost Reimbursable Contracts <$20M in value.
 Current DoD policy requires that the Milestone Decision Authority (MDA) approve BCAs.

 BCAs contain a common set of elements that can be tailored according to the degree of application required for a particular contract.
 These common elements are: